Financing Guide

 Factor Cash Purchase Solar Loan Solar Lease PPA

-You own the system Yes Yes No — leasing company owns No — PPA provider owns
+You own the system Yes Yes No No

 Upfront cost Full system price $0 down available $0 down $0 down

-Monthly payment None Fixed loan payment Fixed lease payment (may escalate) Per-kWh rate (may escalate)
+Monthly payment None Fixed loan payment Fixed (may escalate) Per-kWh rate (may escalate)

 Tax credits go to You You Leasing company PPA provider

-BYOD+ incentive You receive You receive May go to leasing company May go to PPA provider
+BYOD+ incentive You You May go to lessor May go to provider

 Home value impact +4% avg +4% avg Neutral or negative Neutral or negative

-Best for Maximum ROI Most homeowners No tax liability, limited credit Commercial / nonprofits
+Best for Maximum ROI Most homeowners Low tax liability Commercial / nonprofits

 All Credits Are Yours